 Stratton Audley is situated in North Oxfordshire on the edge of the Cotswolds.
-In March 2014 Country Life Magazine rated Stratton Audley as one of the top Oxfordshire villages, highlighting it for its attractiveness and fast links to London and Oxford.
+Country Life Magazine rated Stratton Audley as one of the top Oxfordshire villages, highlighting it for its attractiveness and fast links to London and Oxford.
 It is only a five minute drive from Bicester North station with frequent trains to London Marylebone taking 50 minutes, but its tranquil setting takes you into a different world.

 Within a 15 mile radius you have: the university City of Oxford; the ancient town of Woodstock with Churchill’s birthplace Blenheim Palace; Waddesdon Manor ancestral home of the Rothschilds; Stowe school and botanical gardens; and the international Grand Prix motor racing circuit of Silverstone.